 Caring for the elderly in nursing or community homes also poses a challenge due to a shortage of healthcare workers with respect to demand.
 Research suggests that the addition of each patient to a nurse leads to a 23% increase in nurse burnout.

 Furthermore, the cost of accessing these care benefits can add significant financial stress to patients or their families.
 Therefore, digital twin healthcare robotics can play a significant role in supporting the quality of life for aging adults, allowing them to age with dignity and reducing the stress on care providers.
+People nowadays prefer assistive robots for elderly people.

 There is an abundance of literature available outlining the different services that robots may provide when caring for an elderly person.
 You can find some of these roles below.

-Robotic Involvement in Activities of Daily Living to Improve Quality of Life:
+Robotic Involvement in Activities of Daily Living to Improve Quality of Life

 Activities of daily living (ADL) include tasks such as mobility, eating, drinking, dressing, hygiene, and sleep.
 These tasks are necessary to meet the basic physiological needs of a person.
-Additionally, robots can support instrumental activities of daily living which are not essential to the person’s survival but significantly add to the quality of life.
+Additionally, robots can support instrumental activities of daily living that are not essential to the person’s survival but significantly add to the quality of life.
 These activities include tasks such as cooking and house cleaning.

 CRUZR and Pepper